Shortage of New Cars Results in Fewer Choices and Higher Prices

 Expect to Pay More

-The average cost of a new car in March was $40,472, up $1,600 (4.3 percent) from the year before, according to Kelley Blue Book.
-That upward trend is likely to continue if the supply-demand balance increases.
+The average cost of a new car hit an all-time record high for May at $41,263, up $2,125 (5.4 percent) from the year before, according to Kelley Blue Book.
+That upward trend is likely to continue if supply doesn’t start approaching demand.

 Even now, there’s little or no negotiation with some popular trucks and SUVs.
 If you want that vehicle, you may have to pay the full sticker price—or above MSRP in some cases.